162nd Infantry Regiment (United States): Deployment to Japan

 Soldiers from the 1st Battalion, 162nd Infantry Regiment deployed to Asahikawa, Japan to participate in NORTHWIND 94 to partake in extreme cold weather training.

 Iraq War

 Deployment in Iraq

-Soldiers from the 1st Battalion, 162nd Infantry Regiment were deployed in 2003 for Operation Iraqi Freedom.
-The 1st Battalion returned in 2004.
+Soldiers from the 2nd Battalion, 162nd Infantry Regiment were deployed to Iraq in 2003 for Operation Iraqi Freedom.
+The 2nd Battalion returned in 2004.

 Ambushing the Mahdi Army

 While the 2nd of the 162nd Infantry battalion were stationed at their base Patrol Base Volunteer in Baghdad on August 9, 2004.
 The Iraqi Shiite insurgent group which was known as the Mahdi Army launched hit-and-run mortar and rocket attacks.
 The Recon platoon of the 2/162 Infantry Bn requested artillery strikes at the Mahdi Army.
 But the American high command denied the request to launch an artillery attack in fear of civilian casualties as the Mahdi Army launched their attacks from urban civilian areas.
 So the Recon platoon decided to infiltrate into the city and ambush the Mahdi Army mortar team.
 Some time later, the platoon stealthily left their vehicles at an empty building, went up the stairs, and set up a hidden ambush position in an elevated floor level.
 The Americans set up M240 machine guns, Barrett M107 semi automatic magazine fed .50 caliber sniper rifle firing HE-API round, and M24 sniper rifle.
 When the Mahdi Army came by setting up their mortar, the Americans sprang their ambush and opened a barrage of fire with their machine guns and sniper rifles.
 The Mahdi insurgents were completely caught in the open by surprise.
 For a long while, the Mahdi insurgents were firing randomly in any direction, diving for cover, or trying to find the hidden American ambush position in complete confusion.
 Later on, the Mahdi Army spotted the hidden American ambush position and opened mortar, sniper, rocket, and rifle fire at the Americans.
 The American platoon called their high command to request an artillery bombardment on the Mahdi Army.
 But the American high command denied the request and refused to fire heavy artillery in the urban area in fear of civilian casualties.
 The American platoon desperately opened more machine gun and sniper fire as the Mahdi Army received more reinforcements.
 Sgt Andrew Hellman, one of the Americans suffered a Druganov bullet wound through the knee.The American platoon decided to withdraw back to base.
 All the Americans exited the building, got onto their Humvee vehicles, and safely withdraw back to their base.
 The Americans who safely returned to base suffered only 1 wounded who survived his wound and got medical treatment.
 The Mahdi Army suffered at least 22 killed and more than 30 wounded in the American ambush.
 This American ambush successfully diminished any more Mahdi Army mortar attacks.